michaelnisi/troubled/data/posts/2011/homebrew.md

 Wikipedia:
 > The Homebrew Computer Club was an early computer hobbyist users' group in Silicon Valley, which met (under that name) from March 5, 1975 to December 1986.
 Several very high-profile hackers and IT entrepreneurs emerged from its ranks, including the founders of Apple Inc.

-[Homebrew](http://mxcl.github.com/homebrew/) is a OS X package manager created by [Max Howell](https://github.com/mxcl) to make UNIX tools more accessible to every OS X user.
+[Homebrew](http://mxcl.github.com/homebrew/) is a package manager created by [Max Howell](https://github.com/mxcl) to make UNIX tools more accessible to every OS X user.
 It's one of these simple applications that just work.

 Basically Homebrew is a [Git](http://git-scm.com/) repository, cloned to `/usr/local` to avoid sudo during installation; it's self contained, doesn't alter the system and may be [removed](https://gist.github.com/1173223) at any time.